keymetrics/doc-pm2/zh/plus/guide/modules.md

   "version": "1.0.0",       // Used as the module version "description": "my desc", // Used as the module comment "dependencies": {
-    "pmx": "latest"
+    "@pm2/io": "latest"
   },
   // Default configuration values
   // These values can be overriden with `pm2 set <module-name>:<attr> <val>` "config": {
     "days_interval" : 7,
-    // These value is returned once you call pmx.initModule() "max_size" : 5242880
+    // These value is returned once you call io.initModule() "max_size" : 5242880
   },
   // Module behavior options